${\bf 2k_F}$ Density Wave Instability of Composite Fermi Liquid: RG analysis from CFL

 The patch theory is an effective description in the range $ |k_x|, k_y^2 < \Lambda$ (note that $k_x$ and $k_y$ scale differently).
 We address the IR properties of the theory by integrating out the high energy mode, $ \Lambda e^{-l} < k_y^2 < \Lambda$ to generate RG equations, where $l>0$ is the running parameter.
-There is no renormalization to boson propagator because it is nonlocal.
-The rational of using a nonlocal bare kinetic term for gauge boson lies in the fact that boson kinetic potential does not receive corrections up to three-loop~\cite{Sachdev2010}.
-Taking into account of the fermion self-energy $\Sigma_s(p) = -e^2 \int_k D(k) G_s(k+p)\approx - \frac{i e^2}{4 \pi^2 v_F} p_0$, the RG equation reads (the vertex correction vanishes~\cite{supp}) \bea \frac{d g}{dl} = \frac{\epsilon}2 g - \frac{g^2}{4}, \eea where $g \equiv \frac{e^2}{\pi^2 v_F \Lambda^{\epsilon/2}}$ captures the effective Yukawa coupling.
-The presence of a nontrivial stable fixed point $g^*=2 \epsilon$ corresponds to the NFL interacting strongly with gauge field.
+There is no renormalization to the boson propagator because it is nonlocal.
+The rationale for using a nonlocal bare kinetic term for the gauge boson lies in the fact that the boson kinetic potential does not receive corrections up to three-loop~\cite{Sachdev2010}.
+Taking into account of the fermion self-energy $\Sigma_s(p) = -e^2 \int_k D(k) G_s(k+p)\approx - \frac{i e^2}{4 \pi^2 v_F} p_0$, the RG equation reads (see Appendix~\ref{append:RG}) \bea \frac{d g}{dl} = \frac{\epsilon}2 g - \frac{g^2}{4}, \eea where $g \equiv \frac{e^2}{\pi^2 v_F \Lambda^{\epsilon/2}}$ captures the effective Yukawa coupling.
+The presence of a nontrivial stable fixed point $g^*=2 \epsilon$ corresponds to the NFL interacting strongly with the gauge field.